Australian Rugby Shield: Revival of the Competition

 During the coronavirus pandemic, Rugby Australia suffered severe economic hardship, nearing bankruptcy.
 These financial issues were quickly turned around by a new board and led to the reintroduction of the Australian Rugby Shield and Australia ‘A’ competitions from the 2022 season.

 Held in Adelaide, teams participated from ACT & Southern New South Wales, New South Wales Country, Outback Queensland, Queensland Country, Rugby Tasmania, Rugby Victoria & Rugby Western Australia.

 The ACT and Southern New South Wales Griffins were crowned champions defeating NSW Country 34–31 in the Grand Final at Brighton Oval, Adelaide.

 The 2022 Australian Rugby Shield also had a women's competition, with Victoria defeating all who stood before them.

 Following the conclusion of the 2022 edition, Rugby Australia came under scrutiny for not promoting the competition enough, resulting a lack of awareness in the rugby community it was taking place.
 Critics did praise the return of the competition as a whole, calling it a significant step in growing rugby union in regional areas.

+2025 tournament

+The 2025 Australian Rugby Shield was held from 25–28 September at Newcastle Regional No. 2 Sportsground in Newcastle, New South Wales.
+Fourteen representative teams from seven Australian states and territories competed, comprising eight men's teams and six women's teams.

+The men's competition was divided into two pools of four teams, with each team playing the others in its pool once.
+The pool winners advanced to the Shield Final, while the remaining teams contested classification matches against the corresponding-ranked team from the opposite pool.

+Pool A consisted of the NSW Country Cockatoos, Hunter Wildfires Development, Tasmania Jack Jumpers, and Queensland Suburban.

+Pool B featured the defending champions Queensland Country Heelers, NSW Subbies, Australian Defence Rugby Union, and South Australia Black Falcons.

+The women's competition featured a single pool, with each team playing three matches before the top two teams advanced to the Shield Final.

+In the men's Grand Final on 5 October 2025, the Queensland Country Heelers defeated the NSW Country Cockatoos 39–31 to win their third Australian Rugby Shield title.
+NSW Subbies defeated Hunter Wildfires Development 55–33 to finish third, the Australian Defence Rugby Union defeated Tasmania Jack Jumpers 29–5 to claim fifth place, and South Australia Black Falcons defeated Queensland Suburban 42–5 to finish seventh.

+The women's Shield Final was contested between ACT & SNSW Kestrels and Sydney Women after both teams finished the pool stage undefeated.
+Sydney Women defeated the Kestrels 19–17 in the final to claim their first Australian Rugby Shield women's title.
+Queensland Country Orchids defeated South Australia Black Falcons 24–12 to finish third, while NSW Country Corellas defeated Queensland Suburban Kelpies 39–3 to claim fifth place.